isi-boston/ed-pooling/README.md

     ${IDF_DEFAULT_SCORE} \
     ${IDF_SCORES_FILE}
 ```

+Training on other datasets (BETTER/MINION) follow similar commands.
+Valid tasks when training on English are `TASK=en-ace/en-minion/phase1/phase2/abstract`
+If one wants to train a model on data other than English, then valid tasks are
+`TASK=ar-ace/{es,hi,ko,pl,pt,tr}-minion`.

 ## Prediction
 Using the models trained on English ACE, we can now make predictions on English/Arabic ACE test sets.